intel/ai-reference-models/benchmarks/image_segmentation/tensorflow/3d_unet_mlperf/inference/README.md

 Set DATASET_DIR if you run `accuracy.sh` to calculate the model accuracy.

 ```
-# navigate to your Model Zoo directory
+# navigate to your AI Reference Models directory
 cd models

 export DATASET_DIR=<path to the dataset directory>